Data Logging¶

 Then the Data Reception Port is added for the High-Speed USB VCOM settings and connection.

-If the target board is selected from the support list of the Your Target in the first step and the value continuous is configured for continuous data collection in the second step,
+When the target board is selected from the support list of the Target Board in the first step and the value continuous is configured for continuous data collection in the second step, the system will first automatically detect whether the High-Speed USB VCOM is enabled on the target board.

-and then check the High Speed USB VCOM automatically if it is enabled.
+Check the High Speed USB VCOM automatically if it is enabled.

 Once checked, the Control Port is used for command communication and the Data Reception Port is used for continuous data collection.